Chemical Engineering Dissertation Topics

 Material Production Dissertation Topics

 Topic 8: Engineering Enterprise Systems Impact on the Project Design of Oxygen Scavenging Nanoparticles

 Research Aim: The research will analyse how the implementation of an engineering enterprise system influences the design cycle of material production.
 The study will use material production projects related to oxygen scavenging nanoparticles as the case with which research will be conducted.
-The purpose of the study is to understand how enterprise systems can be implemented in material production in order to reduce cost, ensure the project is completed on time, and the quality of the material is not compromised.
+The study aims to understand how enterprise systems can be implemented in material production to reduce costs and ensure the project is completed on time.
+The quality of the material is not compromised.

 Research Aim: This research will discuss the heterojunction of Fe2O3 on BOC (Bismuth carbonate) to increase the efficiency of detoxifying toxic metals and dyes by visible light illumination.
-It will also explain the effect of Fe2O3 heterojunction on the photocatalytic impact as well as the solar harvesting ability and enhanced charge carrier ability of BOC.
+It will also explain the effect of Fe2O3 heterojunction on the photocatalytic impact, solar harvesting ability, and enhanced charge carrier ability of BOC.

-Research Aim: This research will look into the chemical deformation process individually and the effect of these deformations on the volume stability in the case of binder materials.
+Research Aim: This research will look into the chemical deformation process individually and the effect of these deformations on the volume stability in binder materials.
 It will focus on the impact of deformation in metakaolin based geopolymers as they experience three stages of deformation due to chemical procedures.

 Topic 11: Improving The Mechanical Properties Of Oil-impregnated Casting Nylon Monomers Through Chemically Functionalized SiO2.